-Continuous laser welding is a process that utilizes high-energy laser beams as a heat source to melt the surface of a workpiece and achieve an excellent welding joint.
+Continuous laser welding is an advanced joining process that employs high-energy laser beams as a concentrated heat source to precisely melt the surface of workpieces, creating high-quality, highly efficient welding joints.

 In laser welding, the use of shielding gas will have an impact on the formation of the weld, its quality, penetration, and width.